 Also, there are instances when you will have a second container, such as a chapter in a book that was accessed online through the HathiTrust Digital Library or an article in a journal that was accessed through the library's JSTOR database.

 In these instances, the second container must also be listed in your citation.
 The second container's information will be listed at the very end of your citation.

 When you reference someone else's words or thoughts, use an in-text citation in the body of your paper.
 Watch the video below to learn more.

 (Author's Last Name Page#).

 If you're quoting the exact words of someone else, make certain to include quotation marks around those words.
 You must also cite information that you have placed into your own words, a paraphrase.

 If you're directly quoting a passage that is longer than 4 lines, use a blockquote.
 Block quotes don't need quotation marks.
-Instead, indent the text 1/2" as a visual cue that you are citing.
+Instead, indent the text 1/2 inch from the left margin as a visual cue that you are citing.
 The in-text citation in parentheses goes after the punctuation of the quote.

 Shavers' study found the following:

 While research studies have established that socioeconomic status influences disease incidence, severity and access to healthcare, there has been relatively less study of the specific manner in which low SES influences receipt of quality care and consequent morbidity and mortality among patients with similar disease characteristics, particularly among those who have gained access to the healthcare system.
 (1021)

 Tip: Use direct quotes sparingly!
 Focus on summarizing and paraphrasing the findings from your research instead.